yogeshhegde/processor-sdk-doc/source/devices/AM62PX/debian/Getting_Started_Guide.rst

 Hardware Setup
 --------------

-In addition to the SK EVM itself, the following hardware is needed:
+In addition to the SK Evaluation Module (EVM) itself, use the following hardware:

 1. USB Type-C 5V - 15V and 3A power supply
 2. Micro-SD card reader